peopleware/openapi/resource/search-and-to-many-associations.md

 The top level `href` is used in authorization (described later).

-The top level `referenced` property is related to the `referenced` property in the search document.
+The top level `embedded` property is related to the `embed` property in the search document.
 It is described below.

 `dependencies` is used so this search index document can be found from resources that are dependencies (described later).
 The `dependencies` value is copied from the search document. `exact` and `fuzzy` are used in different kinds of search requests.
-These are copied from the retrieved search document, and possibly extended with referenced content.
+These are copied from the retrieved search document, and possibly extended with embedded content.

 #### Content